 - Class 1 – Maximum term of imprisonment of 6 months

 - Class 2 – Maximum term of imprisonment of 4 months

 - Class 3 – Maximum term of imprisonment of 30 days

 Generally, misdemeanors are less violent crimes in nature or involve relatively low levels of harm or financial loss.
 Since the penalties are less severe, the legal procedures for misdemeanor cases are usually simpler as well.
 For example, there is no federal right to a grand jury in misdemeanor cases, and state grand jury rights for misdemeanors vary.
 Additionally, indigent defendants are generally only eligible for free state-appointed legal counsel when the misdemeanor charges can result in imprisonment upon conviction.

 Likewise, the long-term consequences of a misdemeanor conviction are normally less severe than those for felonies.
 However, some of the felony consequences listed above may still apply in misdemeanor cases as well.
 However, individuals convicted of misdemeanors generally retain the right to vote.

 Least-severe crimes are classified as “minor offenses.”
 The terminology varies by state, but common terms for these offenses include petty offenses, infractions, and violations.
 Often, the only penalty is a fine, and sometimes the offense may not even be considered a crime.
 In Arizona, violations of local ordinances may be punishable by a fine or a short period of incarceration (no more than 90 days).

 Speak with a Criminal Lawyer in Phoenix or Tempe for Free

-If you are facing any type of criminal charge in Arizona, the most important thing you can do is to discuss your case with an experienced criminal lawyer.
+If you face any criminal charge in Arizona, the most important thing you can do is discuss your case with an experienced criminal lawyer.
 Call 480-405-7922 or request a free initial consultation online to schedule an appointment with an attorney at The Weingart Firm as soon as possible.